RN2D-Project/BootCamp_Project/README.md

 1. A useful topic for Youtube content creators.
 2. Youtube is a global platform with over 2 billion users
 3. The analysis will be usefule for promotional and marketing purpose.
+4. Youtubers/Business/Professionals can use this model as an input before uploading their videos to make their videos popular/ trending.

 B) Project specific reason
-1. Availability of more recent dataset
+1. Availability of the dataset
-2. Availability of number of records for the data required to perform analysis.
+2. Availability of number of records for the data required to perform the analysis.
 3. Applicability of tools and technologies learnt during the course to meet the deliverables.

 ## Description of source of the data